What documents and information can a prospective resident expect to receive before signing a contract?

 At least 10 days before a person enters into a retirement village residence contract, the operator of the retirement village must give the person a copy of the following:

-- The right to occupation of the residence
+- The residence contract;

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.